 Why?

-When soil is saturated, not only do things start to literally drown (so plants and organisms that create air-pockets die and stop helping you correct the situation), but also smaller particles start to move around with the water, and when they settle (usually at the bottom of a soil layer) they can make the drainage issue even worse.
+When soil is saturated, not only do things start to literally drown (so plants and organisms that create air pockets die and stop helping you correct the situation), but also smaller particles start to move around with the water, and when they settle (usually at the bottom of a soil layer), and this settling of small particles can make the drainage issue even worse.

 Practical Solutions for Fixing the Mud